STAMP-project/dspot/README.md

 The
 The default selector is `PitMutantScoreSelector`.
 This selector is based on [**PIT**](http://pitest.org/), which is a tool to computation mutation analysis. **DSpot** will keep only tests that increase the mutation score.

-Following the list of avalaible test selector:
+Following the list of available test selectors:

    * `PitMutantScoreSelector`: uses [**PIT**](http://pitest.org/) to computes the mutation score, and selects amplified tests that kill mutants that was not kill by the original test suite.
    * `JacocoCoverageSelector`: uses [**JaCoCo**](http://www.eclemma.org/jacoco/) to compute instruction coverage and executed paths (the order matters).
 Selects test that increase the coverage and has unique executed path.
+   * `ExtendedCoverageSelector`: uses [**JaCoCo**](http://www.eclemma.org/jacoco/) to compute instruction coverage.
+Selects tests that cover more instructions than the original test suite on any line of the code under test.
    * `TakeAllSelector`: keeps all amplified tests not matter the quality.
    * `ChangeDetectorSelector`: runs against a second version of the same program, and selects amplified tests that fail.
 This selector selects only amplified test that are able to show a difference of a behavior betweeen two versions of the same program.